Head to head

 Knolo wins

-Minds are first-class: file minds (PDFs, transcripts, images) auto-parsed and indexed; structured 'table' minds with schemas.
-Every agent/assistant reads from them.
+Minds are first-class.
+File minds (PDFs, transcripts, images, articles) auto-parsed and indexed; structured 'table' minds with schemas.
+Every agent and assistant reads from them.

-Data Stores hold structured records but aren't a document/RAG store.
+Data Stores hold structured records but are not a document or RAG store.
 RAG requires external modules (Pinecone, Supabase, OpenAI vector store).

 Branching, routing, data transformation